billginger/smart/README.md

-# smart
+# Smart

-A WeChat official account chatbot
+A WeChat official account chatbot, built on the GPT-API-free project.